 A member of the Human Factors and Ergonomics Society and the American Industrial Hygiene Association, Dr. Purswell also served as the Chair of the Industrial Engineers PE exam from 2005 to 2009.
 He continues to serve on the committee which is responsible for the preparation of the national professional engineering examination in industrial engineering.

 Dr. Purswell is the author of more than 20 publications and presentations on Product Safety, Occupational Safety, Printed Warnings, and Auditory Warnings.
 Examples of products addressed include silica, asbestos, cleaning chemicals, gasoline containers, and recreational equipment.
 Dr. Purswell maintains NIST-calibrated equipment for the measurement of light, sound, force, and whole-body and hand-arm vibration in addition to standard photo and video equipment.

-Dr. Purswell has been an Expert Witness in the legal industry since 1997.
-He has been qualified as an expert in state and federal courts across the nation in safety engineering, including safety analysis techniques such as Fault Tree Analysis and FMEA as well as product warnings / instructions and OSHA compliance issues.
-Dr. Purswell's services include site inspections, document review, drafting Rule 26-compliant reports, deposition, and trial testimony.
+Litigation Support - An Expert Witness in the legal industry since 1997, Dr. Purswell has been qualified as an expert in state and federal courts across the nation in safety engineering, including safety analysis techniques such as Fault Tree Analysis and FMEA as well as product warnings / instructions and OSHA compliance issues.
+His services include site inspections, document review, drafting Rule 26-compliant reports, deposition, and trial testimony.
 He has been retained by attorneys for both Plaintiff (40%) and Defense (60%) more than 100 times, has been deposed approximately 50 times, and has testified at trial over 20 times.